 As with any project, modular installers must obtain site specific permits prior to construction.
 The Giant Team is experienced in guiding clients through modular project planning, but ultimately it is the responsibility of the Client or General Contractor to acquire all necessary permits for the project prior to construction.

-This is the “Come to Life” phase of your project!
-Operating out of two fabrication warehouses, one geared for large scale projects and the other for specialized custom work – Giant Containers will materialize your designed container modules with great quality, and efficiency.
+This is the “Finish” phase of your project!
+Operating out of two fabrication warehouses, one geared for large scale projects and the other for specialized custom work – Giant Containersis going to materialize your designed container modules with great quality, and efficiency.
 Main stages of production: